algorithmiaio/dev-center/_pages/platform/SAML-authentication-org-management.md

 ### Adding organization management tags to organization objects

 When creating or updating an organization, you can provide a list of “tags” which are used in the configured SAML assertion attribute to signify which organizations the user is a member or admin of.
-Upon login with the SAML assertion, the system will automatically synchronize the user with the groups that share these tags.
+Upon authentication with the SAML assertion, the system will automatically synchronize the user with the groups that share these tags.
 They can be comma delimited as shown below.

 ![Example of creating organization with permission tags](/developers/images/post_images/jwt-sync/create_org_perm_tags.png)